LJIsak/hw-mom/README.md

 ## Installation
 Just install bro.

+## Limitations
+- GPU metrics currently only supported on NVIDIA GPUs.
+- CPU temperature and fan speed currenyly not supported on Windows.

 # How to create a layout

-When the app is lauched, it loads the layout defined in the `default_layout.txt` text file.
+When the app is lauched, it loads the layout defined in the `settings/default_layout.txt` text file.

 In it, widgets are created with the following syntax:
 `[{widget_type} {metric} {height}x{width} {color_scheme}]`